joeisamurray/Noter/README.md

 # Noter

+## a minimialist text editor for android
+a learning exercise,
+non functional atm,
-a minimialist text editor for android learning exercise non functional atm see issues if you wish to help :)
+see issues if you wish to help :)